 There’s also a distinction between parallel, serial and maybe-parallel collections, which was introduced with Scala 2.9.
 I’ll talk about them in the next section.
 The hierarchy described in this section refers exclusively to non-parallel collections.

-The following image shows the non-specific hierarchy introduced with Scala 2.8:
+The following image shows the non-specific hierarchy as of Scala 2.10:

 All elements shown are traits.
 In the other two hierarchies there are also classes directly inheriting the traits as well as classes which can be viewed as belonging in that hierarchy through implicit conversion to wrapper classes.
 The legend for these graphs can be found after them.